tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 [RIGHT] A pH Decrease and/or a Temperature Increase [WRONG] A pH Increase and/or a Temperature Decrease

+# Hypoxia

-# Factors Leading to Tissue Hypoxia
+## Factors Leading to Tissue Hypoxia

 * Low cardiac output
 * Decreased oxygen carrying capacity
 * Non-functional hemoglobin
 * Right to left cardiac shunt
 * Impaired respiration

+## Body's Compensation for Tissue Hypoxia

+* Tachycardia
+* Tachypnea
+* Erythrocytosis
+* Further desaturation of hemoglobin

 # ~Question 18
 What factors lead to Tissue Hypoxia?